 Using sex toys was once seen as a solo pleasure – and often a guilty one at that.
 But in recent years people have been waking up to the idea that sex toys might actually be an *addition* to couples’ sex lives, not a replacement for them.

-PULSE II DUO, for example, is a couples’ sex toy that leaves both partners’ hands free – so they can focus on each other while letting the toy’s two independently-controlled motors provide pleasure for each of them, just the way they like it.
+PULSE II DUO, for example, is a couples’ sex toy that leaves both partners’ hands free.
+They can focus on each other while letting the toy’s two independently-controlled motors provide pleasure for each of them.
+Just the way they like it.
 It can be used by straight and gay couples in this way, both as a prelude and an alternative to penetrative sex (we don’t call this ‘foreplay’, by the way, because there’s no such thing, what with penetration not being the be-all and end-all of sex in the 21st century).

-There are also lots of other fantastic sex toys on the market that will enhance a couple’s sex life – whether they are dedicated couples’ sex toys or just items that make couple sex as well as solo sex better – cock rings, for example, that help maintain erection and can also provide clitoral stimulation.
+There are also lots of other fantastic sex toys on the market that will enhance a couple’s sex life.
+Whether dedicated couples’ sex toys or just items that make couple sex, as well as solo sex, better.
+Cock rings, for example, that help maintain erection and can also provide clitoral stimulation.

 So yeah, couples’ sex toys are great – they can enhance orgasm, they can give you sensations you’ve not experienced before, and they can provide extra stimulation for all sexual activities, and that’s nice.
 But we think those aren’t the most important reasons.
 So here are three unexpected reasons couples’ sex toys are essential:

 Couples’ sex toys can help with limited mobility / erectile dysfunction